henrychris/obsidian-softwareeng/docs/My Talks/Data Streams And Powering  Event Driven Systems Using NATS.io.md

 - Complexity
 - In-order processing
 - exactly-once processing
-- guaranteed delivery - what if your server blows up after saving data to db but before publishing the event. hm?
+- guaranteed delivery - what if your server blows up after saving data to db but before publishing the event?
 ## Designing Events
 See:
 - [designing events - serverlessland](https://serverlessland.com/event-driven-architecture/designing-events)